 Creatures within the area are free to move in and out as they wish.
 While inside the area, creatures must hold their breath.
-Creatures that remain in the area for more than 5 rounds must pass Fortitude Saves each round after that, or else take 1d4 points of damage per round of exposure (a successful save halves the damage).
-Once a creature has held its breath for as long as it can, it must make Fortitude Saves per the suffocation rules.
+Creatures that remain in the area for more than 5 rounds must make Fortitude Saves each round after that or take 1d4 points of damage per round of exposure (a successful save halves the damage).
+Once a creature has held its breath for as long as it can it must make Fortitude Saves as per the suffocation rules.

-Inanimate objects under pressure will explode.
+Inanimate objects that are under pressure will explode.